Download and print as a PDF (1MB pdf)

 What is postnatal psychosis?

-This is a rare complication of childbirth occurring in 1 in every 500 women or so.
 It is most likely to occur in mothers who have previously had an episode of serious mental illness or in those who had a strong family history of serious mental illness.

 Symptoms of the disorder can be varied but usually include: